DjangoGirls/tutorial/en/django_templates/README.md

 ## One more thing

-It'd be good to see if your website will still be working on Heroku, right?
-Let's try deploying again.
-If you forgot how to do it, check the end of chapter 15:
+It'd be good to see if your website will still be working on the public Internet, right?
+Let's try deploying to PythonAnywhere again.
+Here's a recap of the steps...

+* First, push your code to Github

     $ git status
-    ...
+    [...]
     $ git add -A .
     $ git status
-    ...
+    [...]
-    $ git commit -m "Used Django templates instead of static HTML."
+    $ git commit -m "Added views to create/edit blog post inside the site."
-    ...
+    [...]
-    $ git push heroku master
+    $ git push

+* Then, log back in to [PythonAnywhere](https://www.pythonanywhere.com/consoles/) and go to your **Bash console** (or start a new one), and run:

+    $ cd my-first-blog
+    $ git pull
+    [...]

+* Finally, hop on over to the [Web tab](https://www.pythonanywhere.com/web_app_setup/) and hit **Reload** on your web app.
+Your update should be live!

 Congrats!
 Now go ahead and try adding a new post in your Django admin (remember to add published_date!), then refresh your page to see if the post appears there.